Observations on Man: Doctrine of association

 According to Hartley's theory, the brain produces associations in two ways: 1) external stimuli produce vibrations; and 2) the heat and movement of its own arteries produce vibrations.
 The nature of these vibrations is determined by each person's past experiences and by the circumstances of the moment, which cause one or another tendency to prevail.
 Sensations which are frequently associated together become associated with the ideas corresponding to those sensations, sometimes so intimately that they form what appears to be a new simple idea.

 Free will

 Starting from a detailed account of the senses, Hartley tried to show how, by the above laws, all the emotions may be explained.
 He argues that pure, disinterested sentiment exists, while at the same time declaring it to have grown out of self-regarding feelings.
 Voluntary action is explained as the result of a firm connection between a motion and a sensation or "idea," and, on the physical side, between an "ideal" and a motory vibration.
 Therefore, in the free will controversy Hartley took his place as a determinist.
 It was only with reluctance, and when his speculations were nearly complete, that he came to a conclusion on this subject in accordance with his theory.

 Influence

-Hartley's theory helped give birth to the modern study of the connection between the physiology of the brain and "the mind".
+Hartley's theory helped give birth to the modern study of the connection between the physiology of the human brain and "the mind".